-Shrunken unicorn Fair cancels car leasing to Uber drivers – TechCrunch
+Shrunken unicorn Fair cancels car leasing to Uber drivers, citing high insurance premiums – TechCrunch

 The news is the latest low point for the SoftBank portfolio in the wake of the WeWork implosion.
 That’s caused potential repeat LPs for SoftBank’s massive Vision Fund to tighten their purse strings and other late stage investors to focus on sustainable unit economics.
 Late-stage startups have been left scrambling to cut their burn rates, often through layoffs.

 SoftBank’s portfolio, which may have trouble raising on good terms after what many saw as inflated valuations propped up by the megafund, has been hit the hardest.
 This week TechCrunch broke the news that Flexport was laying off 3% of staff, or 50 employees.

 Other SoftBank-funded company layoffs include Zume Pizza (80% of staff laid off), Wag (80%), Getaround (25%), Rappi (6%), and Oyo (5%).
+There may be more to come: activist investor Elliott Management, which now owns more than $2.5 billion of SoftBank shares, has reportedly been in talks with the company over a range of issues including better corporate governance and more transparency and management around investments.